dgud/wings/README-22.txt

 --- 2.2.3 --------------------------------------------

-- The submenu in 'AutoUV Segmentating' was shown in the wrong display for multiple monitors layout.
-Thanks to OXO. [micheus]

 - Improved handling of patches and plugins.
   Now installs in the user data directory according to OS recommendations this avoids tampering with the original installation.